If you want to be an Open Table DM at Kenmore Role Playing Society then here are the things you need to know and some resources to help you along.

-Obviously, during play, action may carry over several days and we don’t care if it goes into the future of the supposed date of the next session.
-Time for these players just magically sets back to keep them in synch across al the game tables.
+Obviously, during play, action may carry over several days and we don’t care how many days a session encompasses.
+Time for these players just magically sets back to keep session starts in synch across all the game tables.

 Allow things to happen in your realm as time passes, a dragon takes over a location, an orc army builds up for an assault and so on.
 Just remember that player groups come and go.
 Keep structure loose, react to player actions.
 Give them lots of freedom to choose where they want to go and what they want to do.

 As a DM you create a 120 x 120 mile region with a player character home base somewhere in the middle.